 Our classes often fill up ahead of time.
 Please plan ahead and register early.
+Scroll down for spring classes.
 Thank you!

 Upcoming Class Dates: Tuesday April 10, 17, 24, May 1, 8, 22, 29, 6pm to 8pm

 In this 7 part series, learn how herbs can treat many acute and chronic illnesses including respiratory infections, digestive illness, ear infections, sore throats, auto-immunity, first aid, and skin treatments.
 Students will get hands-on instruction on how to prepare and use herbal remedies.
 Participants will take home a bottle of tincture and a jar of salve that are made during the sessions and will also build a booklet of reference handouts to keep.
 This series includes two complementary field classes in the Bosque and in a medicinal herb garden to focus on plant identification.
 This series is designed to accompany the Herbalism II Series, but may also be taken on its own.
 The cost is $185 for the series, which includes a supplies fee to cover the cost of all herbal preparations.
 Enrollment is limited.
 This class is offered through The Source and takes place at 1111 Carlisle SE.
-To register for this class:
+Get notified when the next session opens for registration.

-In this 6 part series, learn how to use herbs for a variety of conditions including stress, chronic pain, insomnia, mood imbalances, deep immune issues, thyroid problems, heart health, lymph flow, urinary infections, and women’s health.
+In this 7 part series, learn how to use herbs for a variety of conditions including stress, chronic pain, insomnia, mood imbalances, deep immune issues, thyroid problems, heart health, lymph flow, urinary infections, and women’s health.
 We will also discuss the herbal actions of plants and how to apply them.
 Get hands-on instruction on how to prepare and use herbal remedies including making medicated soaps, liniments, syrups, and herbal honey.
-The series includes a complementary field class in the Bosque focusing on plant identification, land stewardship, and wildcrafting ethics.
+The series includes 2 complementary field classes in the local wilds focusing on plant identification, land stewardship, and wildcrafting ethics.
 Take home samples of the herbal preparations made in class and build a booklet of reference handouts to keep.
 This series is designed to supplement the Herbalism Series 1, but may also be taken on its own.
-The cost is $160 (plus tax) for the series, which includes a supplies fee to cover the cost of all herbal preparations.
+The cost is $185 (plus tax) for the series, which includes a supplies fee to cover the cost of all herbal preparations.
 Enrollment is limited.
 This class is offered through The Source and takes place at 1111 Carlisle SE.
 To register for this class:

 Advanced Herbalists Group: WINTER SESSION IS FULL – SUMMER SESSION OPEN FOR REGISTRATION